Versant English Test Story Retelling - 6 Tips to Improve Your Score

 Don’t try to catch every single word.

-The engine checks if you include key facts/events, not every single word.
+The engine checks if you include key facts and events, not every word.
 Missing minor details is fine.

 Don’t make your response too short.

-But also don’t drag on with fillers — around half a minute is ideal.
+Avoid dragging on with fillers.
+Around half a minute is ideal.

 3. Use linking words

-You should also divide your retelling into three parts: Introduction, Actions, and Ending.
-Here are example linking words you can use in each part:
+You should divide your retelling into three parts:

 4. Keep grammar simple but correct